Anoop Desai

-Anoop Manoj Desai (born December 20, 1986) is an American singer-songwriter and actor best known for his time as a contestant on the eighth season of American Idol.
-Desai was the first ever 13th finalist on American Idol and was the second Indian American to advance to the final stages of the show.
+Anoop Manoj Desai (born December 20, 1986) is an American singer-songwriter and actor.
+He began his career as the sixth place finisher on the eighth season of American Idol, after which he began writing and performing music under the pseudonym TOTEM.
+Since 2020, Desai has devoted his time to acting, most notably as The Djinn on the fourth and fifth seasons of What We Do In the Shadows.

-Biography

 Early life

-Desai, an only child, was born in Cary, North Carolina.
+Desai was born in Cary, North Carolina and grew up in Cary.
 His family moved to nearby Chapel Hill in 1998.
-He went to Fuller GT Magnet Elementary School in Raleigh, North Carolina.
-His parents both work in North Carolina’s Research Triangle.
-Desai’s father, Manoj Desai, graduated from IIT Kanpur and came to the US in 1977, and his mother, Nalini Desai, studied in a college program in Navsari, Gujarat and earned her doctorate in South Africa, and works in the bio-tech field.
-He is fluent in Gujarati.
+Desai's father, Manoj Desai, graduated from IIT Kanpur and came to the US in 1977.
+His mother, Nalini Desai, grew up in Navsari, Gujarat.
+The family is of Gujarati descent.

 In the 1990s, Desai appeared on the WRAL-TV (NC Triangle) television children's show, CentralXpress.com, and played the character "Raj".
 The show won multiple awards, including seven regional Emmys, two national Iris awards, and a national Gabriel Award.

 Desai attended Carnage Middle School and Phillips Middle School, then later went on to attend East Chapel Hill High School, graduating in 2004.
-During his time at East Chapel Hill High School, he was a member of the all-male a cappella group, the Chiefs of Staff.
 He was awarded a four-year academic merit scholarship to attend the University of North Carolina at Chapel Hill and was the Haywood W. Hinkle Carolina scholar from 2004 to 2008.

-After being accepted and planning to attend college at the University of North Carolina at Chapel Hill, Desai auditioned for and was accepted as a member of the UNC Clef Hangers, a long-standing male a cappella group founded in 1977.
-He was accepted in the group as a senior in high school with the understanding that he would begin attending the university in the fall of 2004.
+After being accepted to the UNC, Desai joined the UNC Clef Hangers, a long-standing male a cappella group founded in 1977.
 Desai served as the group's music director during his junior year and as the group's president his senior year.
-Desai's performance as a soloist on the song “She Has No Time” was recognized with the BOCA 2007 (Best of College A Cappella).
+Desai's performance as a soloist on the song "She Has No Time" was recognized with the BOCA 2007 (Best of College A Cappella).